Katello/katello-client-bootstrap/README.md

   --rex-urlkeyfile=REMOTE_EXEC_URL
                         HTTP/S location to install a file containing one or multiple Foreman's SSH keys for remote execution.
+  --rex-apikeys         Fetch Foreman's SSH keys from the API.
   --rex-authpath=REMOTE_EXEC_AUTHPATH
                         Full path to local authorized_keys file in order to install Foreman's SSH keys for remote execution.